Ben-401/lab-401/install_ubuntu.md

 	sudo apt-get update
 	sudo apt-get upgrade

-	during the above commands, you will be required to authorise about 300MB download, so select 'y' when asked.
+	during the above commands, you will be asked to enter your password. during the above commands, you will be required to authorise about 300MB download, so select 'y' when asked.

+Reboot your computer using the following command:
+	sudo reboot
+enter your password, and allow the VM to restart.
+Login as normal by entering your password.

-Reboot your computer, and re-run the above two commands:
+Now open the Terminal as described above, and re-run the above two commands:
 	sudo apt-get update
 	sudo apt-get upgrade
-This should result in an up-to-date system at least to Ubuntu 16.10.
+This should result in an up-to-date system at least to Ubuntu 16.04.

+You can check your version using the following command:
+	cat /etc/os-release

 ```